Make sure you have reliable access to all the textbooks required for your courses.

 You can search and shop for textbooks in John Jay's Online Bookstore.
 Books can be bought new or used, as rentals, and/or as ebooks.
 The campus pickup location is L2.66.00 (mailroom) in the New Building, open M–F 9am–5pm.
 More about the Online Bookstore »

 CUNY offers a Textbook Savings page, which lists other textbook retailers and websites.

 Borrowing textbooks in the Library

 - Portions of books may be copied or scanned on the machines in the Reserve Room or on the second floor of the Library.
-Individuals should never scan or copy a complete book, since that would be a copyright infringement.
-More info on what you can copy and scan »
+Never scan or copy a complete book, since that would be a copyright infringement.
+More about what you can copy and scan »

 Zero textbook cost courses: Did you know that you can find courses in the course catalog that don’t require you to buy textbooks?
 These “Z” courses are specifically listed to help you find affordable classes.
 Here's how to find them.

 MPA students: See the MPA Newsletter for information about the MPA program textbook distribution.
 (The Library does not oversee this distribution.)